oananbeh/JavaDataStucture/README.md

 # Hi and Welcome!

-Al Souce code I used in Data Stucture tutorial on my youtube chanel: https://www.youtube.com/watch?v=BaETiYxCDB4&list=PLgcrZcbmgo4lWOUfgdxVUO1AhjPCGMze-
+All Source code that I used in the Data Structure tutorial on my youtube channel: https://www.youtube.com/watch?v=BaETiYxCDB4&list=PLgcrZcbmgo4lWOUfgdxVUO1AhjPCGMze-